No products in the cart.

 Soon after, we had the opportunity to visit Asheville, NC – the home of BWTS (BorgWarner TurboSystems).
 This was an incredible experience that I can only be compared to being at Willy Wonka’s Turbo Factory.
 After learning of what Full-Race was doing with the Airwerks turbos, the BW engineering team approached us to inform us of a completely new idea.
 Their primary focus was to “reinvent the modern turbocharger” from the ground up.
 Something capable of high boost levels, huge airflow and extreme durability requirements, yet still producing improved driveability, outstanding power and quick response at lower boost levels and low engine/shaft speeds.
 Spooling fast and keeping huge power potential?
 Uhhhh… EVERY enthusiast wants that!!!
 We were all ears.

 We at Full-Race are honored to have been involved with Borg Warner in such an evolutionary step in the world of turbocharging.
-The release of BorgWarner's 2011 EFR series turbos marks the highest technology turbochargers ever available to the automotive aftermarket.
-The turbos come in (7) different sizes, using 62mm through 91mm compressor wheel OD.s.
-BorgWarner EFR Turbochargers installed with Full-Race EFR Manifolds will be on display at SEMA in Las Vegas, NV and PRI in Orlando, FL.
-EFR Turbos are 2011 models and will start shipping late 2010 / early 2011.
+The release of BorgWarner’s EFR series turbos marks the fastest spooling and quickest responding turbochargers ever available to the automotive aftermarket.
+The turbos are built in different sizes, to suit the application at hand BorgWarner EFR Turbochargers installed with Full-Race EFR Manifolds will be on display at SEMA in Las Vegas, NV and PRI in Orlando, FL.

 EFR Hot Side (Turbine)